Excision-Mail/Excision-Mail/README.md

 ## Architecture Goals

-Excision aims to use as much of the base OpenBSD system and as few dependancies from ports as possible for maximum security.
+Excision Mail aims to use as much of the base OpenBSD system and as few dependancies from ports as possible for maximum security.

 #### Base system
 * [OpenSMTPD](https://www.opensmtpd.org/)